Palash90/site-assets/assets/ME.md

 From there, my professional journey took flight, starting as a **Programmer Analyst** at Cognizant Technology Solutions in Kolkata.
 Those early years were humbling and transformative, pushing me to learn quickly and adapt.
 Over the years, I moved between companies like **HCL Technologies**, **Oracle India Pvt.
 Ltd.**, and **GE Renewable Energy**, each role sharpening my skills and deepening my understanding of software engineering.
 I worked my way up to my current position as a **Cloud Developer III** at Hewlett Packard Enterprise in Bengaluru, where I’m able to leverage my experience across Java, Python, C#, and recently, Rust.

-## The Balance of Tech and Music

-While engineering is my career, music is my therapy.
-Somewhere along the way, I picked up a guitalele, and it became more than a hobby – it was a way to express creativity and relax.
-Today, I share that passion on my YouTube channel, creating tutorials for fellow guitalele enthusiasts.
-This balance of tech and music keeps me grounded and reminds me that there's more to life than lines of code.

 ## Job History

 - **Cloud Developer III**